-Up until now we've been focusing exclusively on Peggy Carter, our amazing lead in ABC's cancelled Agent Carter, but or retrospective wouldn't be complete unless we also focus on the wide array of supporting characters that make Peggy's adventures that much more amazing.
+Up until now I've been focusing exclusively on Peggy Carter, our amazing lead in ABC's canceled Agent Carter, but this retrospective wouldn't be complete unless I also focussed on the wide array of supporting characters that make Peggy's adventures that much more amazing.
 One must take into account that she is as defined by her own personality as she is by the world around her.
-But, because there are just so many amazing characters to talk about, in this third entry we are going to just focus on the men in her life and how are they defined through costume design.
+But, because there are just so many amazing characters to talk about, in this third entry I am going to just focus on the men in her life and how are they defined through costume design.

 Why the men?
 Well, she works in a world of men and, therefore, she is, more often than not, surrounded by men.